Mayeu/habitica-cli/README.md

 # Habitica CLI

 This is a **:warning: proof-of-concept :warning:** of a CLI for Habitica.
-There is thus an hight chance that it won't interest you at all.
+Because of this, there is an hight chance that it won't interest you at all

 Right now it is fairly minimal and inflexible:
 * The is now way to change the UID of the targetted task dynamically